 Oatmeal is not only a great, heart-healthy meal, but it's also a blank canvas that can be jazzed up with a wide variety of ingredients.
-While you may not like the taste of regular oatmeal, adding a few key ingredients can go a long away into making the stuff NOT suck.
-Here are some ideas to make this superfood more delicious!
+While you may not like the taste of regular oatmeal, adding a few key ingredients can go a long away into making oatmeal taste better.
+Here are some ideas to make this superfood more delicious.

 There are a few different kinds of oatmeal, and they can all be used interchangeably with these ideas, just be sure to cook the oats according to the package directions, as they can vary quite widely.
 For example steel cut oats require 20-30 minutes to cook, but instant rolled oats take just 5 minutes.